 Data Processing Addendum (DPA)

-As a Kajabi Hero, we value protecting your data and the data of your members.
+As a Kajabi Hero, we value protecting your data and the data of your customers.
 With our latest update to our Terms of Service and Data Processing Addendum, the Data Protection Addendum automatically applies to all Kajabi Heroes through your agreement with our Terms of Service and the use of the Kajabi platform and services.

 This means that when a Kajabi customer uses the services to process data, the Standard Contractual Clauses (SCCs) will apply.

-With our Data Processing Addendum no additional action is required.
+With our Data Processing Addendum, no additional action is required.
 However, you can review our Terms of Service and DPA, which you can find by clicking here.

 Cookies and Privacy

-Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident using.
+Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident about.

-This is due to the ePrivacy directive, the General Data Protection Regulation (GDPR), Canada’s Anti-Spam Law, Australia’s Privacy Act and Australian Privacy Principles (APP) that have been enacted.
+This is due to the ePrivacy directive, the General Data Protection Regulation (GDPR), Canada’s Anti-Spam Law, Australia’s Privacy Act, and Australian Privacy Principles (APP) that have been enacted.